jeredw/advent2023/README.md

 Belatedly, I went back and found `findFirst:`, which makes a ton of sense and probably comes up more often than `changeOfChangesInSlopes:`.

+## Day 16

+I just solved part two by brute force today, but precomputing or caching traces for each widget in each direction might have been a fun way to do it if the problem size had been larger.